Zero feet to Lake Michigan. Make sure you don’t fall in.

 These specialized facilities allow research of diseases in fish populations with impact on fisheries and tourism.

 Quarantine facilities allow researchers to bring aquatic organisms back to our labs from the wild without risking the health of other research animals in the building.
-Our unique Aquatic Biosecure facilities allow us to research the effects of diseases and parasites on fish while looking for solutions that can help managers maintain healthy populations for fisheries and tourism.
-The combination of these facilities is almost unheard of in the academic research community, allowing Freshwater Sciences students and faculty the unique opportunity to conduct research of vital importance to the long-term health of our water resources.
+Our unique aquatic biosecure facilities allow us to research the effects of diseases and parasites on fish while looking for solutions that can help managers maintain healthy populations for fisheries and tourism.
+The combination of these facilities allows students and faculty the unique opportunity to conduct research of vital importance to the long-term health of our water resources.